Improving the spin-down limits of the continuous gravitational waves emitted from rotating triaxial pulsars: Introduction

-where $\dot{f}_{\rm s,int}$ is the intrinsic value of the spin frequency derivative, $c$ is the speed of light in vacuum, $G$ is the Gravitational constant, $d$ is the distance to the pulsar, and $I_{zz}$ is the z-component of moment of inertia.
+where $\dot{f}_{\rm s,int}$ is the intrinsic value of the spin frequency derivative, $c$ is the speed of light in vacuum, $G$ is the gravitational constant, $d$ is the distance to the pulsar, and $I_{zz}$ is the z component of the moment of inertia.

-Recently, \citet{aa21} gave $h_{0}^{\rm sd}$ values for 237 pulsars based on $\dot{f}_{\rm s,int}$ values, most of them calculated using traditional approaches(\citet{aa21} and references therein), which we discuss in Section 2.
-In Section 3, we present results on improving $h_{0}^{\rm sd}$ values based on $\dot{f}_{\rm s,int}$ values calculated using our code GalDynPsr \citep{pb18}.
+Recently, \citet{aa21} gave $h_{0}^{\rm sd}$ values for 237 real pulsars.
+However, they only corrected for dynamical effects when calculating $\dot{f}_{\rm s,int}$ values for 144 pulsars out of the 237, and even here used a traditional approach \citep{dt91} that does not work for pulsars further away from the Sun.
+In Sect.
+2, we discuss the conventional approaches and their shortcomings, and suggest a more realistic approach to estimating the dynamical corrections to the spin period (or frequency) derivative of pulsars in order to estimate their intrinsic value, which is used in the calculation of $h_{0}^{\rm sd}$ values.
+In Sect.
+3, we present our improved $h_{0}^{\rm sd}$ values based on $\dot{f}_{\rm s,int}$ values calculated using a Python-based package, `GalDynPsr' \citep{pb18}, for the real pulsars in \citet{aa21}.